maudeve-it/W25Qxxx_SPI_FLASH_STM32-CompactEL/2_ExternalLoader/README.md

 <br>

 # 2) Creating a <i>low-RAM-demanding</i> EXTERNAL LOADER for STM32CubeProgrammer and STM32CubeIDE
-External Loader is a plug-in for STM32CubeProgrammer allowing to read/write an external memory through an STM32 uC.<br>
+External Loader is a plug-in for STM32CubeProgrammer/CubeIDE allowing to read/write an external memory through an STM32 uC.<br>
-Through the library shown above it is possible to create an External Loader for an STM32 project having a Winbond external SPI Flash chip .<br>
+Following the below instruction you can create an External Loader for an STM32 project having a Winbond external SPI Flash chip, adding it then to CubeProgrammer and CubeIDE.<br>
-Next, you will see how you can use the same external loader program in STM32CubeIDE to program external Flash memory directly while creating a project: CubeIDE uses the CubeProgrammer modules to program uC internal and external flash memory.

 ## "How to" create an External Loader for a specific project:
 <ul>
-Supposing you already defined the project configuration having an external flash memory (e.g. having defined the SPI port and CS pin and other details needed to communicate with Flash memory...)<br><br>
+After defining the CubeMX configuration details of your projectwith an external flash memory (e.g. having defined the SPI port and CS pin and the other details needed to communicate with Flash memory)<br><br>
 <li><b>Create a new project in CubeIDE</b>.<br>
 Give the project a name with this format:<br> "external flash used"_"uC or board name"_"other info, if any, - e.g. SPI port, CS pin, etc."<br>